-Sometimes you get a notion in your head, and you know intuitively it’s a good one, but it’s a bit big and too smart for your current level of being.
+Sometimes you get a notion in your head, and you know intuitively it’s a good one, but it’s a bit big and too smart for your current state of being.
 Well, that’s what Storytrade is.
 As a name, as a place.
 As a concept.

 But Joan Didion wrote, on keeping a notebook: